valerisuleo/small-projects/tailster-test/README.md

 - I spent too much time trying to fix unit test: in particulary the one with _ActivatedRoute_
 - It took me a while to figure it out calculate the number of snack.

+## Development server

+Run `npm i && ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.